dotnet/infer/userguide/Frequently Asked Questions.md

 *   **AllZeroException during inference**

     A current limitation of Infer.NET is that this exception will be thrown if _any_ branch in your model is impossible.
 For example, if your model has an If statement that makes x equal to true in one case and false in the other, and you observe that x is false, then you will get an AllZeroException when the first branch is visited.
-To workaround this, avoid using point masses in your model definition.
+To work around this, avoid using point masses in your model definition.
 For example, the first branch can generate x from a Bernoulli(0.99999) distribution, which is effectively equivalent to true but avoids the exception.

 *   **Inferred marginals are far from exact, even for a simple model**